baSSHtion/baSSHtion.github.io/content/pages/index.md

 These are the basic requirements that each of the solutions is evaluated against:

 - **REQ 1: _Secured to the end_** The whole connection from the operators system (internet) to the backend system must be secured via SSH.
-- **REQ 2: _no escape for operators_** Operators must not be able to break out of the system (whereas system administrators might be able t do so).
+- **REQ 2: _no escape for operators_** Operators must not be able to break out of the system (whereas system administrators might be able to do so).
 What _breaking out_ means depends on the solution but it basically means, that the operator has to follow the rules set by the system administrator.
-- **REQ 3: _Bastion Host_** Only one host shout be exposed to the internet (_bastion host_).
+- **REQ 3: _Bastion Host_** Only one host shout be exposed to the internet (the _bastion host_).
 This is the core means to prevent internet access to the backend systems.

 Solutions
 ----------------------